 As a matter of fact, Edge comprises the Developer Settings page, which is normally hidden from the common users.
 However, you can access it by writing

 about:flags in the URL field and hitting Enter button.

 What is about:flags in Microsoft Edge?

 Well, flags is nothing but another name to specify Developer Settings.
-At times, Developers or the advanced users needs to include or exclude some functions to the web browser. about:flags renders the platform to them where they can make the needful changes.
+At times, Developers or the advanced users need to include or exclude some functions to the web browser. about:flags renders the platform to them where they can make the needful changes.
 However, these functions get updates at short intervals, incorporate bugs, and most importantly, they can vanish without any prior notice.

 While Microsoft goes on to incorporate or withdraw features from Developer settings, however, the pattern of the page will continue to look the same.
 The page exhibits two sections.
-The first one labeled as Developer Settings and the second one entitled as Experimental Features.
+The first one labeled as Developer Settings and the second one entitled Experimental Features.

 The features that you witness in the Developer settings page are generally targeted for web designers, advanced users, and developers.
-The regular users should not attempt changes as a wrong choice may lead to an unpredictable behavior of the browser.
+The regular users should not attempt changes as a wrong choice may lead to unpredictable behavior of the browser.

 All the features in Developer settings tend to change without prior notice.
 Relying on what edition of Windows 10 is active on your machine, the features on the flags page of Edge may be different.